wasim-mustafa/wasim-mustafa.github.io/content/resume.md

 <b>2021</b>

 <u>**Undergraduate Research Experience Placement** - Zoological Society of London</u> <br>Six-week paid internship with the Institute of Zoology's Indicators and Assessments Unit, investigating representational gaps in the Living Planet Index.
+Culminated in a presentation to WWF's Chief Freshwater Adviser.

 <br>